Bang · Breach · Clear

 ATP 3-37.34

 Hardening, fighting positions, protective construction.
 From individual hasty positions to hardened command posts.
-Dig or die.

 Reference